Welcome!

 Prior to her employment with her current employer, she worked in Public Relations for 20 years as a Media Relations Professional, providing consulting services for Johnson & Johnson, Vistakon, Ciba-Geigy, and Matrix Initiatives.

-She is married to Damon (recently celebrating 35 years of marriage) and has three amazing children.
+She loves her family and has three amazing children.
 Janice loves history, genealogy, crocheting, teaching others to crochet, and traveling.

 3-6-23